AstreaTSS/enhanced-discord.py/docs/ext/commands/commands.rst

     Despite the similarities in these examples to command like arguments, the syntax and parser is not a command line parser.
 The syntax is mainly inspired by Discord's search bar input and as a result all flags need a corresponding value.

+.. admonition:: Slash Command Only

+    As these are built very similar to slash command options, they are converted into options and parsed back into flags when the slash command is executed.

 The flag converter is similar to regular commands and allows you to use most types of converters (with the exception of :class:`~ext.commands.Greedy`) as the type annotation.
 Some extra support is added for specific